+Description

-Description: A proprietary separator is a flow-through structure with a settling or separation unit to remove sediments and other pollutants.
-They typically use the power of swirling or flowing water to separate floatables and coarser sediments, are typically designed and manufactured by private businesses, and come in different sizes to accommodate different design storms and flow conditions.
+A proprietary manufactured separator is a flow-through structure with a settling or separation chamber/sump to remove sediments and other pollutants.
+They rely upon gravity separation and swirling to separate floatables and coarser sediments.
+They are typically designed and manufactured by private businesses, and come in different sizes to accommodate different runoff volumes and flow conditions.
 Some rely solely on gravity separation and contain no swirl chamber.
 Since proprietary separators can be placed in almost any location on a site, they are particularly useful when either site constraints prevent the use of other stormwater techniques or as part of a larger treatment train.
-The effectiveness of proprietary separators varies greatly by size and design, so make sure that the units are sized correctly for the site’s soil conditions and flow profiles, otherwise the unit will not work as designed.
+The effectiveness of proprietary manufactured separators varies greatly by size and design, so make sure that the units are sized correctly for the site’s soil conditions and flow profiles, otherwise the unit will not work as designed.
+See the Design section.

-Advantages/Benefits:
+Advantages/Benefits

 Removes coarser sediment.